JorSanders/Esp8266/README.md

 # Scripts and games for the ESP8266 in (micro)python
 This are some scripts and games I made for my Esp board.
-IE: Pong game, jumping game, temperature reading graph via serial connection, knightrider leds
+IE: Pong game, jumping game, temperature reading graph via serial connection, knightrider leds Im no expert on this area, but if you have any questions feel free to contact me

 ## Prerequisites
 * [Firmware](http://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/intro.html#deploying-the-firmware)